Returning to Facebook

 • FB has added a new function, where you can use FB as your Page account, not your personal account.
 That works out great for me, as I have no use for my FB personal account.
 In terms of administration, it’s a huge plus.

-• The FB page is for me as a person (meaning it’s a Celestine Chua page rather than a Personal Excellence page), since I’m creating the page to connect with all of you individually.
+• The FB page is for me as an individual (rather than a Personal Excellence page), since I’m creating the page to connect with all of you individually.
 It’s not a page for community building – Where community building is concerned, PE Forums is the one place for people passionate about personal excellence.
 In short, FB = Primary me connecting with you and vice versa; PE Forums = Everyone connecting with everyone else.

 Hence, there’s sufficient reason to believe that the previous issues I experienced with FB wouldn’t resurface.
 As for the rest, I can only know when I start using it, which is what I’m doing now.
 I’ll be using the page a trial run for the next few months to see how it goes.
 Given time, I’m sure all will reveal itself. :D